evanbergeron/lockfree-bdd/index.md

 ## Summary

 We implemented a parallel binary decision diagram library, focusing on spatial locality and cache coherence.
+Our two main key data structures are

-The key data structure is a collection of lockfree hash tables that doubles as a memory allocator, garbage collector, and directed graph.
+* A collection of lockfree hash tables that double as memory allocators and directed graphs.

-Our preliminary tests suggest that our cache locality optimizations reduce last-level cache misses from roughly 20% to less than 1%.
+* A fine-grained-locking hash table with versioning, yielding a constant time delete_all operation.

+We obtain a speedup of 4 on 12 cores on the CS3540 circuit.
+We're currently collecting cache locality data, though our initial results are promising.

 ## Background